-If you are venturing into a teacher job search, this checklist and tips will determine if you need professional interviewing help to land a teaching job.
+If you are venturing into a teacher job search, this checklist and tips will determine if you need professional interviewing assistance.

 An education job hunt can be stressful, time-consuming, and lengthy.
 This combination can often make you quickly feel lost in the teacher job search process.
 Stress itself can make you feel like you’ve lost your sanity.